Although remote work has its perks, it can be difficult to communicate and build relationships.

 When you work in person, it’s easy to make an announcement and celebrate someone’s accomplishments or let them know they’ve done a good job.

 When working remotely, you often need to be more intentional about thanking people for their hard work, showing appreciation, and recognizing employees who go the extra mile.
-Shout people out in the group chat, spotlight them in the monthly newsletter, or send a private message letting them know their efforts haven’t gone unnoticed.
+Express more appreciation in a group chat, spotlight them in the monthly newsletter, or send a private message letting them know their efforts haven’t gone unnoticed.

 A little appreciation can go a long way.